 One thing about the brand of oils we use, Young Living, that I love is how dedicated they are to simplifying everything about using oils… including oils for pets.
 They actually have a personal care product line and collection of essential oils just for animals!
 Though, of course, they can be used on people too.

 The AnimalScents essential oils are pre-diluted for larger animals.
 If you have a smaller dog or decide to use them on your cat, please further dilute them.
-Even with my dogs being 100 lbs, I still add a little more carrier oil to the oils I use on them.
+Even with my dogs being 100+ lbs, I still add a little more carrier oil to the oils I use on them.

-DIY Recipes for Supporting Dogs
+DIY Essential Oil Recipes for Dogs

 Using your oils, you can make an unlimited amount of different things to help support a healthy dog and home.